 A glimpse into Cambodian riches, the Royal Palace is beautifully preserved.
 Visitors can see the throne room where ceremonies and meetings take place and wander the manicured grounds.
 Within the site is the Silver Pagoda, a temple named after its silver-tiled floor which can be observed beneath a protective carpet.
 Inside you’ll find many Buddha statues made of precious materials.

 The National Museum houses an expansive collection of Khmer artifacts, most pieces dating back to the Khmer Empire.
-In fact, some are treasures which once sat in Angkor’s temples.
+In fact, some are treasures that once sat in Angkor’s temples.
 A visit to the National Museum gives a good overview of Cambodian art, history, and culture, and the museum itself is striking: a burnt red Khmer construction, eye-catching against the immaculate and tranquil green gardens.

 Head back in the evening to the site’s theatre for a traditional dance show with a difference.
 Cambodian Living Arts is a forward-thinking NGO which works to save and rebuild Cambodia’s cultural scene.
 Following the Khmer Rouge period – which wiped out one quarter of the country’s population – Cambodia’s arts culture was in danger of disappearing.
 Founded by a Khmer Rouge survivor, Cambodian Living Arts helps surviving artists to educate and inspire younger generations.
 Support this innovative NGO by attending one of their performances where you will see dancers in exquisite costumes and enjoy traditional stories.
-You can even take a tour of the arts classes themselves.
+You can even take a tour of the art classes themselves.

-The Tuol Sleng Genocide Museum is testament to the years of suffering and monstrosities which occurred during the Khmer Rouge regime.
+The Tuol Sleng Genocide Museum is a testament to the years of suffering and monstrosities which occurred during the Khmer Rouge regime.
 A former school was used as a prison (known as S-21) to hold and torture victims before they were taken to their deaths at Choeung Ek.

 This museum tells the story of the thousands of victims who were bound within its walls.
 Take your time to pass through the empty chambers, some displaying torture devices and disturbing photos.
 A tour guide can accompany you and provide unique and personal insights.
 The last known survivors of the Khmer Rouge regime are at the museum every day.

-A haunting memorial site to the lives lost at the merciless hands of the Khmer Rouge, Choeung Ek Genocidal Center (or the Killing Fields) is a powerful reminder of the dark side of mankind.
+A haunting memorial site to the lives lost at the merciless hands of the Khmer Rouge, Choeung Ek Genocidal Center (or The Killing Fields) is a powerful reminder of the dark side of mankind.
 The ground is strewn with remains of human bones and rags of clothing, and a tower of skulls sits at the site’s center.

 In the heart of Phnom Penh sits Wat Phnom, a hilltop temple and peaceful haven.
 Wander the gardens and ascend the stairway to reach the highest point in the city.
 First built in the 14th century, Wat Phnom is an important symbol in Phnom Penh’s history and in fact gave the city its name.